zincbase/zincdb/docs/API Reference.md

 **Arguments**:

-* `path` (array of strings, array of arrays of strings, or string, required): the path(s) of the entity(s) to retrieve.
+* `path` (string or array of strings, required): the path of the entity to retrieve.
 The path can address any type of node (root, branch, leaf) and optionally extend a leaf node's path to its value's internal descendants.
+If a path provided is a `string`, e.g. `"dogs"`, it would be converted to a single node path `["dogs"]`.

 **Return value**:

-A promise resolving to the requested data, or `undefined` if it is not found.
-If multiple paths are specified, they would be contained in an array at the order they were specified.
+A promise resolving to the requested data, or `undefined` if it wan not found.

 **Examples**: